 - Improperly marked material.
 When government inspection and acceptance are at destination, and delivered supplies are not marked in accordance with contract requirements, the government has the right, without prior notice to the contractor, to perform the required marking, by contract or otherwise, and charge the contractor, therefore, at the rate specified elsewhere in this contract.
 This right is not exclusive, and is in addition to other rights or remedies provided for in this contract.

 General Services Administration

 The Trade Agreements Act (19 U.S.C.
 2501, et seq.) is the enabling statute that implements numerous multilateral and bilateral international trade agreements and other trade initiatives.
 Since the estimated dollar value of each Schedule exceeds the established Trade Agreements Act (TAA) threshold, the TAA is applicable to all Schedules.
-In accordance with the TAA, only U.S.-made or designated country end products shall be offered and sold under Schedule contracts.
+In accordance with the TAA, only U.S. made or designated country end products will be offered and sold under Schedule contracts.

 Options may be included on orders placed against GSA Multiple Award Schedule (MAS) contracts, provided that the options are clearly stated in the requirement and are evaluated as part of the ordering activity's best value determination.
 Such options may be exercised on GSA Schedule contract orders, provided that:

 - Funds are available;